Sharon Hill, Program Director

-Sharon Hill is the undergraduate program coordinator for the ASLI program.
-She has been interpreting professionally for 20 years and is a Master Level interpreter, which is the highest level of interpreting certification awarded by Texas Board for Evaluators of Interpreters (BEI).
+Sharon Hill is the Director of the ASLI program and an Instructional Assistant Professor.
+She has been interpreting professionally for over 20 years and is a Master Level interpreter, which is the highest level of interpreting certification awarded by Board for Evaluators of Interpreters (BEI).
 She also holds a Level IV and Medical Interpreter certification.
-Currently, she serves as Chair of the State BEI Advisory Board which advises BEI regarding the application of rules, policies and procedures as they relate to certified sign language interpreters, as well as evaluating and certifying interpreters.
+She has completed doctoral work in the Interpretation and Translation Studies from Gallaudet University and is currently completing her PhD in Applied Linguistics from the University of Birmingham in England.

-View her full bio here.
+View her here.

 Terrell Brittain, Instructional Assistant Professor

-Marla Moreno-Jordan, Program Advisor
+Anthony Tello, Program Advisor

 Anthony Tello is the Undergraduate Academic Advisor for American Sign Language Interpreting and Communication Sciences and Disorders.
 Anthony received his Bachelor of Arts in French and in History from University of Houston.
 He worked as an advising assistant with the Department of English before transferring to work as the COMD/ASLI academic advisor.